• Nov 21, 2025

 Learn what KYB is and see how we verify businesses at Sumsub.

-KYB measures are typically required by n AML regulations, and most jurisdictions have pretty much the same requirements.
+KYB measures are typically required by AML regulations as part of Customer Due Diligence (CDD), and most jurisdictions have pretty much the same requirements.
 Getting them done properly—and in full compliance with all applicable laws—can put considerable strain on a business’s resources.
+This is another reason why automation is now crucial to KYB compliance.

 Let’s dive deep into KYB, how it differs from KYC, and how we verify businesses at Sumsub.